Cloud-Hotspot-Portal/cloud-hotspot-portal.github.io/en/mikrotik-routeros/hotspot-setup.md

 1.10 Configure Hotspot Account

-`*** Very Important` The username and password here as some as you have entered on "Create Site" Page
+`*** Very Important` The username and password here as same as you have entered on "Create Site" Page

 ![](../../image/Hotspot-username-and-password.png)